 Do I remember to reverence these almost-days, these overlooked ordinaries?

 The Celts spoke of thin places, spaces and moments when heaven and earth seem to touch, only the slightest trace separating their realities.
-Perhaps Holy Week is a small hole through which we peer into the deepest mysteries of the life of God.
+In the same way, Holy Week opens a small hole through which we peer into the deepest mysteries of the life of God.
 We could never understand all that it contains.
 But each year we might nudge a little closer, if we try, to imagine what its truth might mean for our lives.